thinkaliker/dragalia-controller/README.md

 1. Make sure you have all of the requirements fulfilled and you know how to use/run each one.
 1. Run `pip install pyautogui`
 1. Run `pip install inputs`
+1. Clone this repository to anywhere on your computer.
 1. Adjust button coordinates as needed.

 ## Running